davidebbo/davidebbo.github.io/_posts/2011-01-04-nuget-versioning-part-2-core-algorithm.markdown

 The use of this versioning scheme is not widely adopted today, but I think it would be beneficial if component authors (and NuGet package authors) followed it more.

-Currently, the only case where NuGet makes some use of SemVer is with the “1.1 twist” described above, which causes it to move up to a slightly newer version that has 'bug fixes'.

 Technically, if all components actually honored SemVer, we could always safely move from 1.0 to 1.1, as it would be guaranteed to be a non-breaking upgrade.
 But in practice, this would not work well today given how a change in Minor version (Y) does often contain breaking changes.